sparrow-acoustics/sparrowpy/supp_materials/README.md

 ### [``VIB2_street_canyon_performance.ipynb``](VIB2_street_canyon_performance.ipynb)
 This example runs all the computational performance profiling routines used for the results presented in Section VI.B.2 of the paper.
 The output is stored in local files and can be visualized in [``VIB_street_canyon_plots.ipynb``](VI_street_canyon_plots.ipynb).

-**NOTE:** These routines are *extremely time consuming*.
-The authors recommend against running this example unless the user is certain of their objective.
+- **NOTE:** These routines are *extremely time consuming*.
+The authors recommend against running this example unless the user is certain of their goal.

-**NOTE:** The output of these routines *will not match* the results from the paper perfectly.
+- **NOTE:** The output of these routines *will not match* the results from the paper perfectly.
 The simulation will likely be run in a different machine.
-Furthermore, there may not be full control over the management of a given machine's resources, depending on the operating system and general machine properties.
+Furthermore, there may not be full control over the management of a given machine's computational resources, depending on the operating system and general machine properties.
 In any case, the observations made in Section VI.B.2 are expected to still be applicable.

 Simulation datasets: original vs. user-generated
 ====================
 By default, all examples run with the original datasets used for the paper.
 However, the user can can run the examples based on their own local simulation results: by changing the variable ``self_data=True``, the examples will pick the results of your previously simulated data.
 This option is highlighted in the beginning of each relevant document.
+Analogously, the variable ``self_RT=True`` will select RAVEN simulation outputs from the user-generated data.

 Note that some errors may occur, if the simulation output dependencies are not respected.
 If you decide to run the examples on your own results:
 - [``App_BRDF_generation.ipynb``](App_BRDF_generation.ipynb) must be run before [``VIA_triangular_facade.ipynb``](VIA_triangular_facade.ipynb) and [``VIB1_street_canyon_decay.ipynb``](VIB_street_canyon_decay.ipynb)